If you’re a retail marketer, chances are you’re thinking about types of loyalty programs.

 - Not much differentiation from competitors’ programs

-Like points programs, cash-back programs have little barrier to entry, but they don’t provide differentiation and they reward everyone equally.
+Like points programs, cash-back programs have a lower barrier to entry, but they don’t provide differentiation and they reward everyone equally.
 There’s not a huge incentive for customers to engage more.

 3. Punch Card Programs

-With punch card loyalty programs, we still haven’t stepped back into modern times.
+With punch card loyalty programs, we still haven’t stepped into modern times.

 Originally, companies would give members actual paper cards that were “punched” when they bought items or services.
 After the customer filled out the card, it could be redeemed for a reward.
 Do you remember going to the local deli and having the cashier punch a little circle in your paper card?
 After about nine or so punches, you would get a free sandwich.

-Does earning a free sandwich after nine others really make you loyal to a chain?
-It seems a lot of small businesses feel they need these programs, but I would argue that things like location, proximity to the office, or overall experience affect affinity more than then 10th sandwich free.
+Does earning a free sandwich after nine others really make your customers loyal?
+It seems a lot of small businesses feel they need these programs, but things like location, proximity to the office, or overall experience impact transactions more than the 10th sandwich free.